CenterForAssessment/NCME_2022_Demonstration/README.md

 The four demonstrations are described below linking to their individual repos and presentations:

-### Using GitHub to building and distribe R packages
+### Using GitHub to building and distribute R packages

-Perhaps the greatest strength of [R](https://cran.r-project.org/) is its extensibility, with the ability to expand base R in innumerable ways.
-Although building your first R package can be a daunting task, doing so tames analytic complexity and adds fidelity to any data-related task in which one engages.
+Perhaps the greatest strength of [R](https://cran.r-project.org/) is its extensibility.
+The ability to create packages with R has led to the development of tens of thousands of speciality software packages that expand base R in innumerable ways.
+Although building your first R package can be a daunting task, doing so is well worth the effort: An R package adds fidelity to any data-related task and greatly tames analytic complexity.
 In this demonstration, [Damian Betebenner](https://github.com/dbetebenner) presents how to quickly build your first R package from a package skeleton on GitHub.
-Building a package using a GitHub repository has many advantages, including
+Coupling R package development with a GitHub repository has many advantages, including

 * better code maintenance,
 * easy distribution of the package to other users, and
 * online documentation via [GitHub Pages](https://pages.github.com/)

 The repo containing the package skeleton is located [here](https://github.com/dbetebenner/customizedPackageForR).